-In fact this insignificant episode left a mark in my memory, although it was more of a sensation, inspired by the images I had in my eyes.
-A gloomy city landscape, darkness with lights.
+In fact this insignificant episode left a mark in my memory, although it was more of a general feeling inspired by the images I had in my eyes.
+A gloomy city landscape, darkness, lights.

 Those were of course the years of the schism: two warring Churches, each proclaiming to be the one and only Catholic Church; embroiled in bitter fights sparing no one, contending for the juicy bones of the rich real estate and art patrimony.